Reusing rule sets

 In many citation styles, most in-text citations are formatted the same, even for different reference types.
 Rather than defining the same rule set over and over again, configure the default once, and then just define the exceptions manually.
 For example:

-▪You are creating a style that follows the Harvard style.
+- You are creating a style that follows the Harvard style.
 In-text citations appear in the following format (Author Year).
 You only need to define the in-text citations for one reference type.
-You should use the component Author, Editor or Organization to cover all use cases.
+You should use the element Author, Editor or Organization to cover all use cases.
 In the next step you can set all other reference types to inherit from this rule set.

 Switch to the rule set that you want to inherit from another rule set.
 Click Not inherited.
 Click Inherit from and select the reference type you already defined.